by Josh T. Alto

 Once I was having a bath and I heard someone coming up the stairs.
 I sprang immediately out of the bathtub and looked all over, then I ran down the stairs but I could not find anyone.
 However, somehow I was sure I could smell your perfume, Carol.
 I really was afraid that you would drive me crazy one day.
 I should have let you go but you know I could not live without you.
 I was desperate when you left.

-Suddenly I hear a glockenspiel, a doorbell is ringing.
+And then, all of a sudden, I hear a glockenspiel, a doorbell is ringing.
 It is my own house, where am I?
 The door opens and closes.
 I cannot hear any voices.
 Am I in my swimming pool that is just filled with water?

 I know you are there outside; we are like ships on a foggy river.
 I cannot see you but I know you are there somewhere.
 You cannot hide, Carol; I can feel you through the metal wall of the coffin.
 And now I am sure I can smell your perfume through the hole as well.